 These include birds, spiders, ants, big-eyed bugs, lady beetles, and lacewings, all of which feed on chinch bugs at different stages of their lives.

-How to attract natural enemies: Grow flowering plants to attract beneficial insects with nectar and pollen.
-These can include dill, False Queen Anne’s lace, fennel, common sunflower, sweet alyssum, and cow parsnip.
-A bird-friendly yard with shrubs, trees, and a birdbath can also attract birds like sparrows and wrens to your yard.
+- How to attract natural enemies: Grow flowering plants to attract beneficial insects with nectar and pollen.
+These can include dill, fennel, common sunflower, and sweet alyssum.

 Beneficial nematodes

-Tiny soil-dwelling organisms called beneficial nematodes attack chinch bug larvae and other harmful insects by entering their bodies and killing them from within.
+Tiny soil-dwelling organisms called beneficial nematodes attack chinch bugs by entering their bodies and releasing bacteria that kill them.
 Unlike chemical pesticides, nematodes target only specific insects and won’t harm earthworms, pollinators, or pets.
-Over time, they can establish themselves in your yard, providing ongoing pest control with minimal effort.

-- Where to buy them: Local nurseries, online retailers, and farm supply stores.
+- Where to buy them: Local nurseries, garden centers, farm supply stores, and online retailers

 Parasitic wasps